MORPHOLEX lists and calculates the proportions of all the regular inflectional + derivational affixes in a text or word list according to

-Bauer & Nation's (1993) framework of morphological complexity.
+Bauer & Nation's (B+N; 1993) framework of morphological complexity.

-'Regular' here means attached to an identifiable base word, or free morpheme, like quick + ly, but not gorm + less, because gorm* is not a word.
-This routine is a 'profiler' in that like VP it gives a percent of tokens at each level and the specific affixes needed to achieve 95% and 98% coverage in the list/text.
-The present accuracy for this routine is average
+'Regular' here means attached to an identifiable base word, or free morpheme, like quick + ly, but not gorm + less as gorm* is not a current English word.
+This routine is a 'profiler' in that like VP it gives a percent of tokens at each level and the specific number of affixes needed to achieve 95% and 98% coverage in the text/list (

 95% 98% 99.1%.

-Research: Read
+Research:

-a 2020 study using this routine
+A 2020 study using this routine >>>here. ||

 Demos: Short example texts are in the menu below; click these links >>> to get larger texts used in the study to copy/paste and replicate (